doubleleft/hook-userguide/docs/The-Basics/Templates.md

+# How to use

-Templates are compiled using mustache or handlebars syntax.
+Templates may be used as email contents, or the response of [custom routes](The-Basics/Custom-routes/).
+They're compiled using mustache or handlebars syntax.

 Generating a template from commandline: